-DriveLetter$: This is a shared root partition or volume.
+- DriveLetter$: This is a shared root partition or volume.
 Shared root partitions and volumes are displayed as the drive letter name appended with the dollar sign ($).
 For example, when drive letters C and D are shared, they are displayed as C$ and D$.

-ADMIN$: This is a resource that is used during remote administration of a computer.
+- ADMIN$: This is a resource that is used during remote administration of a computer.

-IPC$: This is a resource that shares the named pipes that you must have for communication between programs.
+- IPC$: This is a resource that shares the named pipes that you must have for communication between programs.
 This resource cannot be deleted.

 - NETLOGON: This is a resource that is used on domain controllers.

-SYSVOL: This is a resource that is used on domain controllers.
+- SYSVOL: This is a resource that is used on domain controllers.

-PRINT$: This is a resource that is used during the remote administration of printers.
+- PRINT$: This is a resource that is used during the remote administration of printers.

-FAX$: This is a shared folder on a server that is used by fax clients during fax transmission.
+- FAX$: This is a shared folder on a server that is used by fax clients during fax transmission.

 Generally, we recommend that you do not modify these special shared resources.
 However, if you want to remove the special shared resources and prevent them from being created automatically, you can do this by editing the registry.

 Let me fix it myselfImportant This section, method, or task contains steps that tell you how to modify the registry.
 However, serious problems might occur if you modify the registry incorrectly.
 Therefore, make sure that you follow these steps carefully.
 For added protection, back up the registry before you modify it.
 Then, you can restore the registry if a problem occurs.
 For more information about how to back up and restore the registry, click the following article number to view the article in the Microsoft Knowledge Base:

 322756 How to back up and restore the registry in WindowsTo remove administrative shares and prevent them from being automatically created in Windows, follow these steps:

-Click Start, and then click Run.
+- Click Start, and then click Run.

-In the Open box, type regedit, and then click OK.
+- In the Open box, type regedit, and then click OK.

 - Locate, and then click the following registry subkey:HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\LanmanServer\Parameters\AutoShareServerNote The registry subkey AutoShareServer must be set as type REG_DWORD.
 When this value is set to 0 (zero), Windows does not automatically create administrative shares.
 Be aware that this does not apply to the IPC$ share or shares that you create manually.

-On the Edit menu, click Modify.
+- On the Edit menu, click Modify.
 In the Value data box, type 0, and then click OK.

 - Exit Registry Editor.

-Stop and then start the Server service.
+- Stop and then start the Server service.
 To do this, follow these steps:

 - Click Start, and then click Run.

 - In the Open box, type cmd, and then click OK.

-Check whether the problem is fixed.
+Did this fix the problem?Check whether the problem is fixed.
 If the problem is fixed, you are finished with this article.
 If the problem is not fixed, you can contact support.